What can an information security leader do when your board doesn’t “speak cybersecurity?”

 Board Buy-In on Cybersecurity is Necessary

-Why is it imperative to get Board buy-in?
+Why is it imperative to get Board buy-in and report effectively?
 To ensure that cybersecurity investment remains the right priority — making it easier to install the people, processes, and technologies that keep business operations secure, and working at an optimal level.

 Cybersecurity is at the core of sound operational management.
 And by framing cybersecurity discussions with the board around that idea, you’re more likely to get their attention and their financial support.